Rotator cuff

 Your action plan

-This tendon pain leaflet has been created by specialist physiotherapists.
-It includes an action plan which you can personalise to your own situation and goals.
+This tendon pain leaflet, created by specialist physiotherapists, includes an action plan you can tailor to your own needs and goals.

 Further Treatment